 Response: Accepted.
-The proposed amendment was part of the dti's APDP review process into the new South African Automotive Masterplan ("SAAM") 2021- 2035.
+The proposed amendment was part of the DTI's APDP review process into the new South African Automotive Masterplan ("SAAM") 2021- 2035.
 National Treasury will align the implementation date with the start of the SAAM in 2021.

-Comment: To facilitate and sustain exports, the duty savings (Customs duty as well as the Ad Valorem excise tax saving) realised via the application of Productive Rebate Credit Certificates ("PRCC") are incorporated into costing models to reduce the high production costs stemming from labour, water, electricity and freight costs.
-Any loss in the value of these savings would therefore have a negative impact on future cost competitiveness of locally produced vehicles in the export markets.
+Comment: Any loss in the value of savings from the Production Credit Rebate Certificates would have a negative impact on future cost competitiveness of locally produced vehicles in the export markets.
 This ad valorem excise duty amendment will drastically reduce the package of incentives and negatively impact the international cost competitiveness of the SA OEM's exports to that of other leading international competitors.
 There is a need to ensure that the Trade Related Investment Measures (TRIMS) and support measures remain stable so that through the companies' cost competitiveness advantage, it can drive localisation, increase employment, sustainability and growth as per SA Automotive Masterplan (SAAM).
 It will remove approximately R2bn from the TRIMS package.

-Response: Accepted: National Treasury will investigate how the current advalorem formula can be adjusted for the overall change to be revenue neutral, to mitigate the impact on the automotive industry.
-It is proposed that the detail on the adjustment to the ad-valorem formula be discussed within the executive oversight committee, which has overseen the development of the SAAM, in order to finalise the new structure before the Budget announcement in February next year.
+Response: Accepted: National Treasury will adjust the current ad-valorem formula for overall change to be revenue-neutral for the fiscus, to mitigate the impact on the automotive industry.
+It is proposed Government engage further with the executive oversight committee which has overseen the development of the SAAM, before finalising the new ad-valorem structure to enable a further announcement in the Budget in February